PetrVys/Download-ODLivePhotos/README.md

 * -AccessToken - authentication token to use in the form `BEARER EwBIB......`, "stolen" from onedrive website communication via Dev Tools window (not mandatory, will be obtained automatically if not provided)

 ## Troubleshooting
+The script uses directory %TEMP%\ODLivePhotos for temporary files related to WebView2 component.
+If you have issues with it, delete this directory and try again.

 There is no retry implemented in case OneDrive API fails for whatever reason.
-Unfortunately, when using the tool I see about 0.5% error rate when calling the API.
 If you see any error or if you're downloading big library, just rerun the command.
-Files already successfully downloaded are skipped on subsequent runs, so the next run will finish significantly faster.
+Files already successfully downloaded and with correct size are skipped on subsequent runs, so the next run will finish significantly faster.

 This utility only supports personal OneDrive accounts - to the best of my knowledge business accounts do not support Live Photos.
 Even if they did, I have no way to test them...

 There are now two versions of the script, as apparently Microsoft is migrating OneDrive personal users to SharePoint one by one.
+Since there are significant differences between API and all the accounts should be migrated soon, I did not spend time to create one universal script.
 Just try which version works for you, the other will throw a bunch of errors and won't work.
-Only the second version is maintained now, first one may work for users that are not yet migrated.